kehongjie/RobustDC/README.md

 # RobustDC
-A Huber-type robust distance correlation measure (called "Robust DC" or "RDC") for sure screening in ultrahigh-dimensional heavy-tailed data.
+This package implements a Huber-type robust distance correlation measure (called "Robust DC" or "RDC") for sure screening in ultrahigh-dimensional heavy-tailed data.

 # Installation
 To install the `CoxTOTEM` package, you will first need to install `devtools` package and then execute the following code: